imagekit-developer/sanity-plugin-imagekit/README.md

 })
 ```

-The plugin will now be available as an asset source for image fields in your Sanity Studio.
+Once done, the plugin will now be available as an asset source for image fields in your Sanity Studio.

-## Usage

-### Using ImageKit with Image Fields

-ImageKit can be used as an asset source for regular Sanity image fields.
 When you add an image field to your schema, ImageKit will automatically appear as an option in the asset source dropdown.

-#### Option 1: Using Regular Image Fields

-For most use cases, simply use the standard Sanity image field:
+For most use cases, you can simply use the standard Sanity image field like:

 ```typescript
 {